khushiduddi/ZendeskTicketViewer/README.md

     find_ticket(tickets, ticket_id)
         This method returns a ticket based on a the id passed into the function

+    format_time(str)
+        This method returns the time from a Zendesk ticket in a human readable format using local format

+    get_user(user_id)
+        This method returns the name of the user from an ID for a requester or assignee

     load_tickets()
         This method fetches all tickets from zcctesla.zendesk.com

     main()
         Main method for interactive viewing ticket list and ticket information

+## DATA
+    user_cache = {}

 ## FILE
     github.com/khushiduddi/Zendesk/ZendeskTicketViewer/viewer.py